 Finding history in Baja California Sur

 If you head north out of Los Cabos, as we said, La Paz is great, but then the town of Todos Santos is even better.
 Todos Santos is full of colorful buildings and elevated sidewalks.
 Every building has a carved saint above its door and the cactus and other vegetation that has taken over makes it truly magical.
 That’s why it’s called one of the “Pueblos Magicos.”
-If you don’t have a car and want to visit Todos Santos, here’s a tour!
+If you don’t have a car and want to visit Todos Santos, here’s a tour, or you could even stay for a few days in Todos Santos (we recommend two nights).

 Now that we’ve laid it all out and you can see what makes Cancun and Cabo San Lucas such similar and yet such different vacation destinations you should be able to make an informed decision and book a vacation that you and your family will love.
 If you have additional questions either about the differences between Cabo and Cancun or need some specific recommendations for tour planning or accommodations, please let us know.
 We visited both destinations many times and are happy to help you fall in love with either area just as much as we have.